OpenSSE/opensse.github.io/_posts/2022-04-06-opensse-rust-I.md

 2. The code has been written over a long period: meaning it can be of quite uneven quality, with different APIs.
 It is not uniform.
 And this is an issue if I want to make the project more usable.
-I need good and well-documented APIs, as well as completed implementations (for example, there is not protocol runner -- i.e. the network-facing components -- for Janus and Tethys).
+I need good and well-documented APIs, as well as completed implementations (for example, there is no protocol runner -- i.e. the network-facing components -- for Janus and Tethys).

 3. Despite being re-used, it is getting less and less "plug-and-play" for the user.
-During a development phase, as the dependencies I use are up-to-date, the CI gives me the guarantee, that a compiling the project works without any quirks (at least on a new install).
+During a development phase, as the dependencies I use are up-to-date, the CI gives me the guarantee, that compiling the project works without any quirks (at least on a new install).
 Unfortunately, I am getting more and more problems with the variety of "compatible" platforms (MacOS and Linux) as well as older distributions.
 It seems to me that I am starting to lean towards